mmmmosca/LOON/README.md

 ### With pip or npm

-If you want to use the given JSON transpiler made in python, you can install it with this command:
+If you want to use the given JSON compiler made in python, you can install it with this command:

 `pip install loon-parser`